Guineapigboyx/Guineapigboyx/README.md

 A modded nintendo switch can be a good Laptop
 Most pepole who use windows don't want to use its just what they have
 Just becuase a sytem can run emulated snes games at 60fps does not mean its a emulation POWER HOUSE
 Jazz music is best when its played by smaller bands
+Mono space fonts are great sytem fonts like `IBM Plex Mono Medm`
+green kirby is better than pink kirby
+Yt-dlp is just better than yt-dl _(like seriously why are pepole still saying to get yt-dl)_
+Keyboard RGB is better static than animated (Tho static is worse if it is all the same color)
+Keyboards need number pads
+Pepole who say wine/bottles/_Steam proton_ barrly work have not actully used it
+Waluigi would be lame in smash (100% he would be a ~~echo~~/clone)
+Airpods are over hyped
+Anything what you intract with once or to change a setting could/should be command-line

 <!---